ACTA-Team/docs/integration/README.md

 - `400 bad_request`: Check the request payload and VC JSON.
 Fix validation or simulation errors.
 - `5xx`: Retry later or contact support if persistent.

-## Optional: Client-signed Workflows
+## Notes

-If your security model requires client-side signing, use the prepare/submit endpoints described in the API Reference.
+All transactions are server-signed by the API using its configured issuer key.

 ## Security Notes

 - Always use HTTPS.
-- Your `STELLAR_SECRET_KEY` stays within your infrastructure (e.g., `.env`, HSM, wallet kit).
+- Your `STELLAR_SECRET_KEY` stays within your infrastructure (e.g., `.env`, HSM).
 - The ACTA API never requests, receives, or stores private keys.
 - Treat transaction hashes (`tx_id`) and credential identifiers (`vc_id`) as sensitive operational data.